nsc-de/js-database/README.md

 ### Prerequisites

-You should have npm to install this package
+You should have already installed npm to install this package

 * npm
 ```sh